 One local newspaper had trumpeted the discovery with a headline that read "All is 'whale:' 'Moby Dick' comes to town ahead of Karachi Literature Festival."

-Some were also upset to see people climbing all over the shark.
+Some people who turned up in Karachi were upset to see people climbing all over the shark.

 "This is sheer disrespect for animals," said 20-year-old nursing student Usman Zada.